robot670/Anirudh_BlueStamp_Portfolio/index.md

 ## Description

 For my second milestone, I coded servo movements, allowing me to precisely control servo positions.
 I also added an HCO-5 Bluetooth module to send inputs from my phone to the Arduino.
 To do this, I made an app on MIT App Inventor with buttons coded to send number inputs to the Arduino.
-The Arduino then uses the inputs to send commands to the servos, moving the arm.
+The Arduino then uses those inputs to send commands to the servos, moving the arm.
 I have 1 button to connect to my HCO-5 module and 1 button to reset my servos (Figure 7).
-The main 6 buttons are coded to various arm movements (up, down, left, right, open, close).
+The other six main buttons are coded to various arm movements (up, down, left, right, open, close).
 The up and down movements are driven by both servos 2 and 3, while opening and closing the claw is driven by servo 4, and the turret is moved by servo 1.
 During this milestone, I also improved my battery pack by mounting it to the base of the robotic arm, simplifying my design.
+Refer to (Figure 5) for the milestone 2 wiring schematic.

 ## How it works

+Bluetooth enables low-power, wireless communication between 2 devices using radio waves within the 2.4 GHz frequency band.
+One device acts as the master, while the other device acts as the slave.
+The master device will initiate and maintain the communication with the slave device, while the slave device listens and responds to the master.
+In this example, my phone is the master device, and the HCO-5 Bluetooth module is the slave device.

 The HCO-5 Bluetooth module communicates with microcontrollers such as Arduino to recieve commands from my phone through Classic Bluetooth.
 It acts as a bridge between my phone and the Arduino, receiving  information as bytes, which are then sent to the Arduino.
 For my robot, when a button was pressed on my phone, it would send a number to the HCO-5 Bluetooth module, which the Arduino then received.
 The Arduino then uses that input and executes the command.
 For example, the button that moves the arm down would send an input of 1.
 The Arduino will recieve this input and command the servos (2 and 3) to move to bring the arm down.

 On my project, I am using the VCC, Ground, Rx, and Tx pins on my HCO-5 Bluetooth module (Figure 6).
 The VCC and Ground supply voltage and ground, respectively.
 The Rx and Tx pins stand for the receiver and transmitter pins that communicate with the Arduino's Tx and Rx pins to receive and transmit information.
 Using the Rx and Tx pins, the HCO-5 Bluetooth module and Arduino communicate at the set baud rate of 9600 and 38400, respectively.
 The transmitter takes parallel data and converts it into a stream of bits, which are sent over the wire to the receiver on the other end.
 The receiver then converts that serial stream of bits back into parallel data.
 Both the HCO-5 Bluetooth module and the Arduino have Rx and Tx pins, enabling continuous 2-way communication between the devices.